yoelhalb-hitech/AutoMockFixture/Readme.md

 - Can specify specific types that shold always be mocked within the object graph (and without having the object frozen)
 - For `AutoMock` we automatically setup all properties and fields that are mockable to be `AutoMock` as well as having all methods and out params return `AutoMock`,_Once an `AutoMock` always an `AutoMock`_
 - For `AutoMock` we setup the methods to return unique results per invocation, unlike `AutoFixture.AutoMoq` which returns the same object
-- Freeze if the type has the `Singleton` or `Scoped` attribute
+- Freeze if the type has the `Singleton` or `Scoped` attribute, note that any frozen object will not be garabage collected while the fixture is in scope
 - Provide the option of injecting a particular constructor argument by type or by name, and also to remove the customization, (this way multiple calls to `Create` can have different constructor arguments)
-- Provide the ability to access any objects and mocks down the object graph
+- Provide the ability to access any objects and mocks down the object graph by type (for mocks) or by path *CAUTION*: Since return values of method calls and some property access might be created lazily then if the path/mock doesn't exist it won't show up
+    *WORKAROUND*: For mocks we can freeze the type and then create it directly from the fixture and use it, also `GetAutoMocks` and `GetAutoMock` have an overload that does it automatically, as well as `For` and `Object`
+        *CAUTION*: `Freeze` won't freeze existing objects, so if writing this workaround directly it should NOT be used if it is already in the mock
 - Verify all mocks in the fixture at once
 - Sets up `GetHashCode` and `.Equals` to work correctly even when `Callbase` is false
 - Defaults to `Callbase = false` however for Relay obejcts it sets `Callbase = true`